Ayobamininuola/MS-Project-1/README.md

     * At the foot of the page are social media links with icons ease in once hover over to captivate users.

 2. As a first time user, I want to be able to navigate through the site with ease.
-    * On the top of the page upon entry are links that directly informed users what each pages do and contents that might be found in them.
+    * On the top of the page upon entry are links that directly inform users what each pages do and contents that might be found in them.
-    * The Navigation bar is fixed thereby making it easier for users to see the links at all times and not feel trapped and the need to scroll all through to the top before they can leave current page
+    * The Navigation bar is fixed thereby making it easier for users to see the links at all times and not feel trapped and the need to scroll all through to the top before they can leave current page.
-    * On the recommendation page which is a long page, smaller links is made available at start of each section just making users a click away from other sections
+    * On the recommendation page which is a long page, smaller links is made available at start of each section just making users a click away from other sections.
-    * The foot of the page has links that takes the user outside the window they are working and this is made so users can return to the site without having to search again.
+    * The foot of the page has links that takes the user outside the tab they are working and this is made so users can return to the site without having to search again.

 3. As a first time user, I want to be able to make recommendations easily without typing too much.
     * Upon entry, there is a call to action button visibly placed on the background image asking users to make recommendations.
 This button leads to a page where there is a form to be filled.